funvill/funvill.github.io/_posts/2023-02-06-idea010-polyhedron-papercraft-mobile.md

 ## Description

 I have always been [fascinated](https://www.instagram.com/p/2SmS2hA5YK/?taken-by=funvill) by regular [polyhedrons](http://en.wikipedia.org/wiki/Polyhedron) and paper craft.
-I would like to make a mobile that I can hang from the ceiling with several regular polyhedrons made from paper crafting.
+In this project I would make a mobile that I can hang from the ceiling with several regular polyhedrons made from paper crafting.

 There are dozens of examples of this already.
 The [paper craft plans](https://www.polyhedra.net/en/) for each polyhedron are readily available online.
-It should just take time and lots of patients.
+It just take time and lots of patients.

 <img src="/public/uploads/2023/regular-polyhedrons-mobile.png" alt="regular-polyhedrons-mobile" style="margin: 10px; border: 1px solid black; padding: 5px"/>